Cam (singer): 2015–2017: Breakthrough

 In October 2017, Cam announced a new single titled "Diane".
 She promoted the song with several live performances including on Good Morning America, The Late Late Show with James Corden, and as a duet with a contestant on season 16 of American Idol.
 In April 2018, "Diane" was added to the BBC Radio 2 A-list and hit No. 1 on iTunes for 5 weeks.
 Also in 2017, Cam, along with Sam Smith and Tyler Johnson, co-wrote the song "Palace" for Smith's 2017 album The Thrill of It All and providing background vocals and guitar to the track.
 The song saw international success and was highlighted in the Holiday "Sway" commercial for Apple which led to its reaching No. 1 on the Billboard Top TV Commercials Chart.
 The widespread embrace of "Palace" included much international success, specifically in Japan, where Smith performed the song on multiple TV talk shows.
 Cam opened for Smith on the Summer US leg of his 2018 The Thrill Of It All Tour.
 Cam has also shared the stage with Tim McGraw and Faith Hill on their Soul2Soul Tour as well as Harry Styles.

 2018–present: Transition to RCA

-In July 2018, Cam released "Road to Happiness", which did not chart, and she parted ways with Arista Nashville.
+In July 2018, Cam released "Road to Happiness" and parted ways with Arista Nashville.
 In 2019, she provided vocals for Diplo's song "So Long" for his Diplo Presents Thomas Wesley, Chapter 1: Snake Oil album.

 On June 29, 2020, it was announced that Cam had signed a new partnership for radio promotion with Nashville-based Triple Tigers in a joint venture with her label RCA Records.
-"Classic" will be released on July 17, 2020, as her first country radio single since "Diane" in 2017 and lead-off single to her third studio album, The Otherside, which was released on October 30, 2020.
-The previously-released tracks "Till There's Nothing Left" and "Redwood Tree" will also appear on the album.
+"Classic" was released on July 17, 2020, as her first country radio single since "Diane" in 2017.
+Her critically acclaimed sophomore album, The Otherside, was released on October 30, 2020.
+For this release, she once again enlisted producers Tyler Johnson (Harry Styles, Miley Cyrus) and Jeff Bhasker (Kanye West, Alicia Keys).
+The record featured the international Jolene-in-reverse hit “Diane,” the song “Till There's Nothing Left,” plus songwriting from Avicii, Harry Styles, Jack Antonoff, and Sam Smith.

+In 2024, she contributed songwriting, production and backing vocals for Beyoncé's Cowboy Carter album (“American Requiem,” “Amen,” “Protector,” “Tyrant,” “Daughter”).
+This was followed by the announcement of a new album titled All Things Light, slated for release on July 18.